Vishnupradeep95/Vishnupradeep95/README.md

 - 👋 Hi, I’m Vishnu
 - 👀 I’m interested in IoT, ML, Material Science and Vehicle technologies.
-- 🌱 I’m currently researching difffrent life time models for the failure prediction.
+- 🌱 I’m currently researching different life time models for the failure prediction.
 - 💞️ I’m looking to collaborate on projects with IoT sensors and electronic component fatigue analysis.

 <!---